rossant/galry/README.md

 Welcome to Galry: high performance interactive 2D visualization in Python
 =========================================================================

-**Important note: Galry is still an experimental project with an unstable programming interface that is likely to change at any time.
-Do not use it in production yet.**
+**Important note: Galry is still in development.
+The programming interface may change without notice.**

 What is Galry?